Mental Health Challenges Of First-Generation Immigrants

 For those who are interested in speaking with a licensed mental health professional, online therapy through a platform like BetterHelp can be a way for first-generation immigrants to access culturally sensitive counseling.
 While it cannot be guaranteed to be matched to a professional therapist who is from your specific cultural background, the platform matches you with an appropriate counselor based on factors like your state and/or the issues you’re dealing with.
 From their preferred Wi-Fi-enabled space, the individual seeking therapy can avoid cultural stigmata related to seeking help for mental health concerns.

 The availability of online therapy has opened the possibility of mental health services to various populations, including immigrants.
 One 2021 study analyzing the effects of internet-based cognitive behavioral therapy (ICBT) on Arabic-speaking immigrants in Sweden concluded that ICBT somewhat mitigated mental health stigma and acted as a precursor to seeking other forms of treatment for mental health concerns.
 For the general population, ICBT through platforms has proven to be an effective treatment option for anxiety and depression.
-These two mental health concerns are particularly prevalent among first-generation immigrant families.
+These two mental health concerns may be particularly prevalent among first-generation immigrant families.

 Takeaway